 6.5 Initiation of AKMA

-In case when the UE does not know to use AKMA for a service, then the following procedure applies.
+In case when the UE does not know to use AKMA for a service, then the following procedure shown in figure 6.5-1 applies.

 Figure 6.5-1: Initiation of AKMA

 1. The UE may start communication over reference point Ua* with the AF with or without any AKMA-related parameters.